jekyll/jekyll/docs/_posts/2018-06-26-jekyll-sponsoring.markdown

 If you have been a long time user for Jekyll and would like to give something back to the project, you can consider a small monthly donation to our [OpenCollective page](http://opencollective.com/jekyll).
-If your company heavily relies on Jekyll, consider sponsoring us!
+If your company heavily relies on Jekyll, do consider sponsoring us!
 Contact me at `olivia at fastmail dot com` and we'll figure something out together.

 Thanks for sticking with us, and happy Jekylling! :tada: